Questions

 -

-Can I work in another country as a permanent resident?
+Can I work in another country as a permanent resident of an EU country?

 -